thebugcode/SwiftCodingStyle/README.md

 ### Keep methods small

 It is usually a good ideea to split large functions into smaller ones.
 Prefer small concise functions over smaller ones.

 Whenever you have a large function it can usually be split up into two more atomic functions.

+A good rule of thumb is that any function which exceeds 15 lines of code is doing at least 2 different things.
+Exceptions to this rule are factory methods / methods which perform a big switch / methods which do one then more than 15 times.

 ### Number of parameters